Can Solar Power Be Stored?

 There are four basic types of batteries you can choose from, depending on the amount of energy you generate.

 - RV/Marine/Golf Cart: these batteries are only suitable for small systems, such as boats and campers.
 They have a short life cycle, since they are not designed to sustain many continuous cycles, but they are the best option for a small system and a limited budget.

 - Flooded: these industrial type batteries are designed to last longer and are reasonably priced.
 Since they release gas while charging, they must be placed outside or in a ventilated room.

-- Gel: unlike flooded batteries, these type does not release gas and can therefore be placed inside.
+- Gel: unlike flooded batteries, these type does not release gas and can, therefore, be placed inside.
 That also translates into better performance, since the batteries maintain a constant temperature.

 While very useful, many solar batteries available on the market have the disadvantage of being expensive and not very space-efficient.
-In fact, you would need either a battery room in your house to store them, or keep them outside thus reducing their performance.
+In fact, you would need either a battery room in your house to store them or keep them outside thus reducing their performance.
 However, new models such as the Tesla Powerwall being launched this summer are much smaller and powerful, while keeping prices stable.
 These new entrants are stylish, slim and can store five times more power than traditional batteries.
-Moreover, they can be stacked together to provide more energy: in Powerwall’s case, you can install up to 9 devices, which would amount to a total of 90kW.
+Moreover, they can be stacked together to provide more energy: in Powerwall’s case, you can install up to 9 devices, which would amount to a total of 90 kWh.
 Tesla is developing its technology even further, by introducing the Powerpack, an infinitely scalable battery created to fit the needs of large companies and to build battery “farms” that could power large areas.